 • Renting a SpotMonthly fees range from $100 to $500 for RV parks or tiny home villages.

 Check zoning laws before picking a spot.
 Tiny home parking isn’t allowed everywhere.
 Additionally, ensure compliance with local building codes to guarantee safety standards and structural integrity.
+Remember to account for the necessity to pay property taxes, which is an important financial consideration when purchasing and building stationary tiny homes.
+Building permits for tiny homes typically cost around $1,425, which can significantly impact your overall budget.

 7. Transportation Costs